timonreinhard/zetta-wemothat-driver/README.md

 # Zetta driver for Wemo

-A driver to play with Wemo devices.
+A driver based on [wemo-client](https://github.com/timonreinhard/wemo-client) to play with Wemo devices.

 ## Supported Hardware